sfowles/tokens/readme.md

 - `./css` will contain a CSS3 variables token file
 - `./json` will contain JSON object token files
 - `./js` will contain ES6 module token files
-- `./img` will contain SVG asset files such as logos, graphics, and icons